IanMadd/academic/content/home/grantwriting.md

 +++

 I also volunteer as a grant writer for the [Orang Utan Republik Foundation](https://www.orangutanrepublik.org/).
-OURF supports conservation, outreach, and environmental education projects in North Sumatra, Indonesia to save wild orangutans and their habitat.
-Orangutans are threatened by the expansion of palm oil plantations, logging, slash-and-burn agriculture, and the illegal pet trade.
-As a result, orangutans are critically endangered according to the [IUCN Red List](http://www.iucnredlist.org/details/121097935/0).
+OURF supports conservation, outreach, and environmental education projects in North Sumatra, Indonesia to save wild Sumatran orangutans and their habitat.
+Orangutans are threatened by the expansion of palm oil plantations, logging, slash-and-burn agriculture, and the illegal pet trade; as a result orangutans are [critically endangered](http://www.iucnredlist.org/details/121097935/0).

 OURF accepts donations [here](https://www.orangutanrepublik.org/donate-now).